Quantum computing with trapped ions: a beginner's guide: Introduction

 \section{Introduction}

 Two of the most interesting and promising active fields of research in the last 40 years, quantum computing (QC) and quantum information (QI), have taught us once more that even the hardest problems can be significantly simplified if we find a better way to reformulate them.
-Until today, the race to design the smallest chips and build the most powerful supercomputers has been based on a \textit{classical} model of computing, where binary logic is the underlying language.

-But since its inception in the 1970s \cite{QChistory:1,QChistory:2,QChistory:3,QChistory:4,QChistory:5,QChistory:6}, quantum computers have introduced a new language based on the logic of quantum mechanics (QM), providing us with a totally novel way of simulating new problems and designing new algorithms with the ultimate goal of performing certain tasks faster than their classical counterparts.
+Before the inception of QC and QI in the 1970s, the race to design the smallest integrated circuits and build the most powerful supercomputers was based on a \textit{classical} model of computing, where binary logic is the underlying language.
+After the seminal work of Feynman and others\cite{QChistory:1,QChistory:2,QChistory:3,QChistory:4,QChistory:5,QChistory:6,QChistory:7}, quantum computers have introduced a new language of computing based on quantum mechanics (QM), providing us with a totally novel way of simulating new problems and designing new algorithms with the ultimate goal of performing certain tasks faster than their classical counterparts.

-Despite being the hotbed of cutting-edge research, the basics of QC and QI are formulated using one of the simplest quantum models, the two-level spin-1/2 system.
+Despite being the hotbed of cutting-edge research, the basics of QC and QI are formulated using one of the simplest quantum models, the two-level system (for example, the familiar spin-1/2 system of the electron).
 This has a huge advantage from a didactic viewpoint as it allows interesting and useful activities to be developed even in an undergraduate environment \cite{edu:2,edu:3,edu:4,edu:5,edu:6}.

-Nevertheless, QC and QI have potential for applications in many diverse areas of physical and social sciences like cryptography (more secure communications procedures using quantum principles), finance (quantum optimization algorithms to guide trading), quantum gravity (simulations of black hole physics using quantum circuits), and urban transportation (methods for intelligent traffic guidance using quantum computers) \cite{applications:1,applications:2,applications:3,applications:4}, to name a few.
+Nevertheless, QC and QI have potential for applications in many diverse areas of physical and social sciences like cryptography (more secure communications procedures using quantum principles) \cite{applications:1}, finance (quantum optimization algorithms to guide trading) \cite{applications:2}, quantum gravity (simulations of black hole physics using quantum circuits) \cite{applications:gravity1,applications:gravity2}, and urban transportation (methods for intelligent traffic guidance using quantum computers) \cite{applications:4}, to name a few.